10 Greatest Megalithic Sites In Ireland You Must Visit Now

 The entree fee is only 5 Euro per adult, and the opening hours are from 10.00 until 18.00, although the last admission is at 17.00.
 Guided tours are also available.

-10 – Uragh Stone Circle
+10 – Uragh Stone Circle, County Kerry

 Last on our list of the greatest megalithic sites in Ireland is the Uragh Stone Circle.